jimhigson/oboe.js-dissertation/manning.md

 A Vote: caching and distribution
 --------------------------------

 We wish to provide a REST service for election results.
-When clients request historical data, static data is delivered much as we would expect.
-For data representing an ongoing vote we can do better than a holding page: the best information so far as is known can be immediately sent, followed by the remainder dispatched live as the polls are called.
+If a client requests historical data, a static resource is delivered much as we would expect.
+For data representing an ongoing vote we can do better than a holding page: the best information so far is immediately sent, followed by the remainder dispatched live as the polls are called.
-When all results are known, the JSON closes as usual to form a standard, complete, cacheable complete resource.
+When all results are known, the JSON closes as usual to form a standard, complete, cacheable resource.
 A client wishing to fetch results after-the-fact requests the same URL for the historic data as was used during the election for the live stream.
 This is possible because cool URLs[1] locate data by its meaning, indifferent to the time when the request is made.

-An application developer receiving streaming REST does not have to handle live and historic data as separate cases.
-They may concentrate on handling the receipt of data regardless of the timing.
-Without providing divergent cases, the code which displays results as they are announced may also be applied to historic data.
+Under streaming REST the unification of live and historic data frees the application developer to handle streamed or static resources from a single transport layer, without writing divergent cases.
+For the election we might display colours on a map - the results might be to-the-second or decades past, but through the entire front-end stack we need only code once.

 [1] http://something.com